bandzcoderz/wplaceoverlay-en/README.md

 This project is open-source and distributed under the MIT License.

 ## Remember
-The english version is named Wplace Overlay-1.4.user_ENGLISH_TRANSLATION.js
+The english version is named the same as the old one, you need to delete the old one first, then you can download and add the new one.
+Enjoy.